devtonysoft/blog/_posts/2017-08-03-Defining-success-and-happiness.md

 Only time will tell when this things will be done.
 KARMA will be served to those people.
 What goes around comes around.
 There is a time for everything.
 Maybe after all of this and in the future I will looked back and I can say that this is just a thing in the past that I had survived.

+### What I've learned so far

+Being rich doesn't define success
+Being successful doesn't define happiness
+What matters now won't matter later
+Give time to your family and to those things that matters you the most Being rich and successful can give you a peace of mind Peace of mind matters the most than being rich and successful